gwarmstrong/mohawk/README.md

     [ ] split by right and wrong?

-[ ] figure out how I should pass in validation clades
+[x] figure out how I should pass in validation clades

 [x] fix TypeError at end of iteration -> caused by summarize call outside in `trainer.py`

 [ ] check seeding, seems slightly off, could be related to conv1d?

 [ ] custom tensorboard plot for % reads classified and portion classified for each class

+[ ] get unit test ideas from rhapsody

+[ ] incorporating data from CAMI-sim

+[ ] make external validation more elegant